Thursday of Week 24 of Ordinary Time – First Reading

 Tools: Email; Print; Font-size

-Commentary on Numbers 21:4-9 or Philippians 2:6-11; Psalm 77; John 3:13-17
+Commentary on Numbers 21:4-9; Philippians 2:6-11; John 3:13-17

 The Gospel reading is from John.
-He compares Jesus’ being lifted up on the Cross to the incident in the Book of Numbers (one of today’s First Readings), where a plague of serpents is sent against the Israelites because of their constant complaining against God.
+He compares Jesus’ being lifted up on the Cross to the incident in the Book of Numbers (one of today’s Readings), where a plague of serpents is sent against the Israelites because of their constant complaining against God.
 When they beg Moses for help, God tells him to put an image of a serpent on a pole.
 All those who look at the bronze serpent would be healed.

 In a much more radical way, Jesus is also lifted up so: